 Emma spent three years as Parliamentary Assistant to a Conservative MP and Government Minister.
 She worked on the EU referendum and 2017 general election campaigns, gaining experience in policy areas including agriculture and fisheries.
 She has also worked in the press office at the Conservative Party.
 Prior to this, Emma worked for a company helping to support US and European SMEs entering new export markets.

-Leopold previously worked for leading EU policy think tanks in London and Brussels, where he was a regular contributor to broadcasters including the BBC, CNBC and Al Jazeera.
-He has written for the Times, The Spectator, Prospect and Politico, amongst others, and directed the media project receiving the Dutch nomination for the European Charlemagne Youth Prize in 2015.
-Leopold holds a Master’s Degree in Global Politics from the London School of Economics, and also studied in France and The Netherlands.
+Leopold is an analyst in our EU insights team and heads up Hanbury’s Berlin office.
+He previously worked for leading EU policy think tanks in London and Brussels, where he was a regular contributor to broadcasters including the BBC, CNBC and Al Jazeera.
+Leopold has written for the Times, The Spectator, Prospect and Politico, amongst others, and directed the media project receiving the Dutch nomination for the European Charlemagne Youth Prize in 2015.
+Leopold holds a Master’s Degree in Global Politics from the London School of Economics, and also studied in France and The Netherlands

 Our team has extensive experience of advising Prime Ministers, Presidents, Cabinet Ministers and CEOs.